Red Lacquerware Vase

 Lacquerware is originally from China.
 The Chinese then brought lacquerware production to other parts of Asia, such as Japan, Korea, and Vietnam.

 Items covered in lacquer have been found in China dating to the Neolithic period, 10,000 BC.
-There is Chinese lacquerware found during the Warring States Period (475–221 B.C.) using elaborate decoration.
+Chinese lacquerware was found during the Warring States Period (475–221 B.C.) using elaborate decoration.

-In China, lacquerware took on two different forms – lacquer with decorative paintng and carved lacquer; rarely are these two technqiues of lacquerware painting and carving used in combination.
+In China, lacquerware took on two different forms – lacquer with decorative painting and carved lacquer; rarely are these two techniques of lacquerware painting and carving used in combination.
 The Chinese also started using surface decorations such as inlays with their lacquerware.

-The earliest Chinese lacquerware objects were mainly black and red in color, also sometimes cinnabar or charcoal grey.
-The traditional Chinese lacquerware was quite a volatile paint substance to use; only a few other additional coloring agents could be combined with it for quite a long time.
+The earliest Chinese lacquerware objects were mainly black and red, also sometimes cinnabar or charcoal grey.
+Traditional Chinese lacquerware was quite a volatile paint substance; only a few additional coloring agents could be combined with it for a long time.

 During the 10th century, there evolved to be other techniques with Chinese lacquerware, such as carved and then gilded with gold.
 The art of inlaying with mother pearl was also developed during the Song Dynasty (960-1127) in China.

 The carving of lacquerware is a uniquely Chinese achievement in the look and way it is produced.
-The Chinese lacquerware carving technique flourished in the 13th to 15th Centuries.
+The Chinese lacquerware carving technique flourished in the 13th and 15th centuries.

-What do you look at all these different techniques that the Chinese developed, you can see how the Chinese lacquerware has influenced other parts of Asia.
+When you look at all these techniques that the Chinese developed, you can see how the Chinese lacquerware has influenced other parts of Asia.
 For example, Vietnam produces a lot of inlaid mother of pearl.
 Japan does a lot of painting on their lacquerware.

-It can be said that the Chinese really did influence lacquerware production throughout all of Asia.
+It can be said that the Chinese influenced lacquerware production throughout Asia.
 Even though lacquerware originates from China, other parts of Asia helped refine and develop lacquerware production to new levels.

 Lacquerware and Japan